 45. DIY internal wall insulation

-If you have them, insulating your pipes and water cylinders will mean less heat loss, which in turn means you will be spending less money on heating water.
+If you have them, insulating your pipes and water cylinders will mean less heat loss, which in turn means you'll be spending less money on heating water.
 It’ll also mean water will stay hotter for longer.

 48. Upgrade your windows or doors